Clerkosh/benford-coronavirus/README.md

 Explanation:

-I took number of Covid19 cases for each country:
+I took number of Covid19 cases for each country (date 2020-09-06):
 ```javascript
 ...
 Poland 70387